bbauska/zombiePolitics/README.md

-principles, ideals, and elements ofthe culture that sustain it are allowed to slip away, overtaken by forces that embrace death rather than life, fear rather than hope, insularity rather than solidarity Robert Hass, the American poet, has suggested that the job of education, its political job, “is to refresh the idea of justice going dead in us all the time.” justice is slipping away, once again, under the Obama administra­ tion, but it is not just the government’s job to keep it from “going dead."
-It is also our job-as parents, citizens, individuals, and educators-not merely as a matter of social obligation or moral responsibility, but as an act of politics, agency, and pos­ sibility.
+principles, ideals, and elements ofthe culture that sustain it are allowed to slip away, overtaken by forces that embrace death rather than life, fear rather than hope, insularity rather than solidarity Robert Hass, the American poet, has suggested that the job of education, its political job, "is to refresh the idea of justice going dead in us all the time." justice is slipping away, once again, under the Obama administra­ tion, but it is not just the government’s job to keep it from "going dead."
+It is also our job-as parents, citizens, individuals, and educators-not merely as a matter of social obligation or moral responsibility, but as an act of politics, agency, and pos­sibility.</p>

-Youth Beyond the
+<h3>Youth Beyond the<br>
-Politics of Hope
+Politics of Hope</h3>

-The counter-revolution that has gripped the United States since the late 19805 has been somewhat modified with the election of Barack Obama to the pres­ idency.
+<p>The counter-revolution that has gripped the United States since the late 19805
+has been somewhat modified with the election of Barack Obama to the pres­ idency.
 Unfortunately the dark times that befell us under the second Bush admin­ istration have far from disappeared, especially for young people.
 The assault that